31 January 2018

 At Chada Katavi, in western Tanzania, we partner with the Landscape and Conservation Mentors Organization, dealing with the relationship between local communities and wildlife.
 Their methods for harmonising the communities and wildlife are focused on beekeeping, birdwatching, tree-planting, open-air movie nights and festivals to encourage enviro-education and help promote a conflict-free coexistence.

-Down in chimp country we are still supporting our nearest neighbors in Katumbi Village by supporting the local school and clinic.
+Down in chimp country we are still supporting our nearest neighbours in Katumbi Village by supporting the local school and clinic.
 Together with our partners Pencils for Hope, we are able to support two students, run a couple of meal-a-day programs for 100+ nursery children, whilst also contributing to the renovation of the primary school and supplying them with essential resources.
 We hope this year to address the issue of running water in the village and have big plans in the pipeline – watch this space!

 These different projects are all part of the bigger picture of what we stand for at Nomad, and how we give back through the choices we make, and the partnerships we are building through the trust.